D-Abedi/LeitnerBox/README.md

 # LeitnerBox
 LeitnerBox on Excel

-Here is an Excel VBA macro-enabled file to add and review vocabularies based on the Leitner syste
+Here is an Excel VBA macro-enabled file to add and review vocabularies based on the Leitner system.